qstickmurph/cs4263-project/README.md

 # cs4263-project
 Course Project for CS4263: Deep Learning by Quinn Murphey, Adrian Ramos, and Gabriel Soliz.

+## Running the Code

+To run the code, make sure that the package cs4263_project is in the same directory as your main.py file.
+Then, navigate to that directory and type `python3 main.py`.

+If you want to tune any constant variables, all of them can be found at the top of main.py.

+Most of the details are hidden away into the package, and the package does not have much documentation.
+However, most functions are self explanatory by their function names and the main.py code can be read as such.

 ## Project Methodology
 - The project will be hosted at [github.com/Nragis/cs4263-project](https://github.com/Nragis/cs4263-project).
   - *Note: Since GitHub diff viewing for Jupyter Notebooks is not very effective, use [ReviewNB](https://app.reviewnb.com/Nragis/cs4263-project/) for viewing changes to notebooks in commits and Pull Requests.*